-A photograph shows a real a Trump 2020 campaign sign bearing the legend "God Bows Down to President Donald J Trump — Declares 'He Is Perfect.'"
+A photograph of a Trump campaign sign bearing the legend "God Bows Down to President Donald J Trump" is real.

 In February 2020, social media users began asking us about a photograph showing the yard of a house festooned with U.S. flags and Trump 2020 campaign signs, with one of the latter bearing text reading, “God Bows Down to President Donald J Trump — Declares ‘He Is Perfect'”: